 Inventory, lb : 0

-King David apples are available in the fall season.
+King David apples are available in the fall.

 The King David apple originated in 1893 when it was discovered by farmer, Ben Frost on his property in Durham, Arkansas.
-Soon after the King David was picked up by Stark Brothers Nursery where it was made commercially available on a national level via their mail order catalog.
-Today the King David is grown at select orchards throughout the United States that specialize in heirloom varieties.
+Soon after the King David was picked up by Stark Brothers Nursery where it was made commercially available on a national level via their mail-order catalog.
+Today King David apples are grown and sold at select orchards and markets throughout the United States that specialize in heirloom varieties.

 Recipes that include King David Apples.
 One is easiest, three is harder.